 Carew Tower

-Carew Tower is a 49-story, 574-foot (175 m) Art Deco skyscraper completed in 1931 in the heart of downtown Cincinnati, Ohio.
+Carew Tower is a 49-story, 574-foot (175 m) Art Deco skyscraper in downtown Cincinnati, Ohio.
 The second-tallest building in the city, it was Cincinnati's tallest from 1930 until 2011, when it was surpassed by Great American Tower at Queen City Square.
-The building was added to the National Register of Historic Places in 1982 and was designated a National Historic Landmark in 1994.
-The tower is named after Joseph T. Carew, proprietor of the Mabley & Carew department store chain, which had previously operated in a building on the site.
+The tower is named after Mabley & Carew department store proprietor Joseph T. Carew, who was the namesake of a previous structure on the site.

 (read more...)